-We currently have two wholly-owned subsidiaries, including Easy Skills Technology Limited, a limited liability company formed under the laws of Hong Kong and Skillful Craftsman Network Technology (Wuxi) Co., Limited, a limited liability company formed under the laws of the PRC ("WOFE" or "Craftsman Wuxi").
-In 2013, we formed Wuxi Kingway Technology Co., Ltd., or Wuxi Wangdao, under the laws of the PRC to primarily engage in the business of online education and technology services.
-Due to restrictions imposed by PRC law on foreign ownership of companies engaged in online value-added telecommunications business, we do not own equity interest in our PRC operations.
-Instead, WOFE controls Wuxi Wangdao, our operating entity in the PRC, through a series of contractual arrangements (the "VIE Agreements") and we rely on dividends and other distributions paid to us by WOFE, which in turn depends on the service fees paid to WOFE from Wuxi Wangdao.
-If Wuxi Wangdao and its shareholders fail to perform their obligations under the contractual arrangements, we could be limited in our ability to enforce the contractual arrangements that give us effective control, and if we are unable to maintain effective control, we would not be able to continue to consolidate Wuxi Wangdao's financial results with our financial results.
-For fiscal years ended 2021 and 2020, 100% of our consolidated financial statements was derived from Wuxi Wangdao, our variable interest entity.
-We do not have unfettered access to revenue of our PRC subsidiary and variable interest entity due to PRC legal restrictions on the payment of dividends by PRC companies, foreign exchange control restrictions, and the restrictions on foreign investment.
+We began operations in China in 2013 and currently conduct the business through our subsidiaries and variable interest entity, Wuxi Kingway Technology Co., Ltd. In 2013, Wuxi Kingway Technology Co., Ltd., or Wuxi Wangdao, was formed under the laws of the PRC to primarily engage in the business of online education and technology services.
+Due to restrictions imposed by PRC law on foreign ownership of companies engaged in the online value-added telecommunications business, we do not own any equity interest in the operations of Wuxi Wangdao.
+Instead, Skillful Craftsman relies on a series of VIE Agreements among Craftsman Wuxi, Wuxi Wangdao and Wuxi Wangdao's nominee shareholders to consolidate the financial results of Wuxi Wangdao in the consolidated financial statements in accordance with U.S. GAAP.
+Skillful Craftsman relies on dividends and other distributions paid to it by Craftsman Wuxi, the WFOE, which in turn depends on the service fees paid to the WFOE from Wuxi Wangdao pursuant to the VIE Agreements.
+If Wuxi Wangdao and its shareholders fail to perform their obligations under the VIE Agreements, we could be limited in our ability to enforce the VIE Agreements and lose our ability to consolidate Wuxi Wangdao's financial results in our consolidated financial statements in accordance with U.S. GAAP.
+Wuxi Wangdao contributed to 100%, 100% and 97.2% of our consolidated revenue for the fiscal years ended March 31, 2020, 2021 and 2022, respectively.
+It contributed to 100% of the consolidated assets and liabilities as of March 31, 2020, 87% of the consolidated assets and 93% of the consolidated liabilities as of March 31, 2021, and 86% of the consolidated assets and 90% of the consolidated liabilities as of March 31, 2022.
+We do not have unfettered access to revenue of the WFOE and variable interest entity due to PRC legal restrictions on the payment of dividends by PRC companies, foreign exchange control restrictions, and the restrictions on foreign investment.

 On July 27, 2020, we closed our initial public offering of 3,000,000 ordinary shares, US\$0.0002 par value per share, at an offering price of \$5.00 per share, for a total of \$15,000,000 in gross proceeds.
-After deducting the total expenses, we received net proceeds of approximately US\$13.36 million from our IPO.
+After deducting the total expenses, we received net proceeds of approximately US\$13.36 million from our initial public offering.

-On May 25, 2021, we acquired 100% equity interest in Jisen Information, an integrated financial education and service provider in China, for a total consideration of 2,900,000 newly issued ordinary shares of our company.
-The transaction was unanimously approved by our board of directors and is expected to close in August 2021.
+On May 25, 2021, Wuxi Wangdao acquired 100% equity interest in Jisen Information, an integrated financial education and service provider in China, for a total consideration of 2,900,000 newly issued ordinary shares of our company.
+The transaction was unanimously approved by our board of directors and closed in June 2021.
+On June 10, 2022, Wuxi Wangdao transferred 100% equity interest in Jisen Information to the Craftsman Wuxi for a nominal consideration as a step of our internal re-organization.